 Shift work is a particular pattern of work that can have an impact on many aspects of your life.
-Due to the escalated movement of people through the airport, new shift arrangements may be in place, and some staff may be experiencing shift working for the first time.
+In a document published in 2012, the Health & Safety Authority estimated that 15% of the work force, or 270,000 people, worked shifts on a regular basis.
+Due to the current health crisis, new shift arrangements may be in place, and some staff may be experiencing shift working for the first time.
 Both positive and negative consequences can be experienced by shift workers.